-Lightened up Greek yogurt blueberry scones infused with lemon flavor and topped with a sweet lemon glaze.
+These lightened up Greek yogurt Lemon Blueberry Scones are topped with a sweet lemon glaze.
 Simply irresistible!

 When it comes to scones, this ain’t my first rodeo.
 Over the past few years I’ve been churning out flaky, flavorful scones like nobodies business.
 Chocolate chip, bacon jalapeno, sour cream and chive, blackberry lime, strawberries and cream, zucchini, and cranberry ricotta.
 You name it, I’ve probably made it.
 Or will, very very soon.
 What can I say?
 I’m a scone fanatic! #noshameinmygame